Brooks-Scanlon Lumber Company: Founding

 The Brooks-Scanlon Lumber Company was formed in 1901 with its headquarters in Minneapolis, Minnesota.
-The founding partners were Michael J. Scanlon, Anson S. Brooks, Dwight F. Brooks, Lester R. Brooks, and Henry E. Gibson.
+The founding partners were Michael J. Scanlon, Anson S. Brooks, Dwight F. Brooks, Lester R. Brooks, and Henry E. Gipson.
 The firm was originally capitalized with $500,000.
 The partners later increased their capital investment to $1,750,000.

-Brooks-Scanlon’s first lumber production facility was located near Cloquet, Minnesota.
-A month after the company was formed, construction of a large sawmill at Cloquet began.
-The Cloquet mill opened late in 1901, ready for winter production.
+Brooks-Scanlon’s first lumber production facility was located in Scanlon, Minnesota, a new company town located on the St. Louis River south of Cloquet, Minnesota.
+A month after the company was formed, construction of a large sawmill began.
+The Scanlon mill opened late in 1901, ready for winter production.
 The mill processed approximately 600000 board feet per day.

 The company quickly expanded its acquisition of standing timber to feed its mill operation.
 By 1903, the Cloquet sawmill was cutting 100000000 board feet of lumber per year.
 At the same time, the company was expanding its railroad logging operations.

 Eventually, local timber resources became scarce and the company began looking for new timber resources outside Minnesota.
-The Brooks-Scanlon sawmill in Cloquet closed in 1909, after cutting 700000000 board feet of timber.
+The Brooks-Scanlon sawmill in Scanlon closed in 1909, after cutting 700000000 board feet of timber.
 That completely exhausted the supply of standing timber in the area around the mill.
 The company announced that the mill would be disassembled and shipped west.